 - What does “packed brown sugar” mean?

-- Conversion Cheat Sheet
+- Conversion Sheet

 Take note of the most common abbreviations you’ll come across in recipes.
 It’s helpful to know what each of them means.

 - c = Cup